 In 2019, with colleague Anka Sedlackova, she created the project “Making Connections – BMC and Diversability” aimed at families, caregivers and rehabilitation professionals with the purpose of facilitating the acquisition of tools for reading and understanding movement, and expanding the possibilities for dialogue and interaction between all people involved in the constellation of care.

-After graduating from the Ludwig Maximilian University of Munich with a degree in Media Theory and History, Thomas turned to the study of complementary medicine and earned the German national diploma of Heilpraktiker (health care provider).
+After graduating from the Ludwig Maximilian University of Munich with a degree in Media Theory and History, Psychology and Economics, Thomas turned to the study of complementary medicine and earned the German national diploma of Heilpraktiker (health care provider).
 After training at the School for Body Mind Centering® in the United States, he became a teacher in accredited programs in France (www.soma-france.org), Germany (www.moveus.de) and Italy (www.lebensnetz.it), where he continues to work as a trainer and pedagogical coordinator.